The term project is to add enhancements to your on-line music store. This is your

 A zipcode database containing over 42,000 city, state, zip codes is available for

-your use on Yorktown at:
+your use on Yorktown (see checkout in MVC

 The connection string in the web.config file has the syntax: